Bryce Moon

-Bryce Moon (born 6 April 1986 in Pietermaritzburg, KwaZulu-Natal) is a South African football player who last played for Maritzburg United as a defender and midfielder.
+Bryce Moon (born 6 April 1986 in Pietermaritzburg, KwaZulu-Natal) is a retired South African football player who last played for Maritzburg United as a defender and midfielder.

 An attacking right-back and a decent crosser of the ball, Moon is nicknamed "Scooter" for his blistering pace.

 International career

 He made his national team debut for South Africa in a 1–0 win against Botswana on 29 September 2007 and has so far been capped 17 times, scoring one goal.

 Moon was also part of South Africa's squad at the 2008 Africa Cup of Nations and the 2009 FIFA Confederations Cup.